 - An episode of Monty Python's Flying Circus featured a scene where a man comes into an apartment to sign a man's severed leg.
 The reveal of the leg was from the knee down, making it look like a giant bell-end.
 Executive Meddling was mentioned in one of their documentaries.

-- An in-universe example occurs in How I Met Your Mother, where a Running Gag in Series 2 is that Ted's boss is completely unaware that the skyscraper design he wants to present to their clients happens to be incredibly phallic, complete with a bell-end roof and two spherical entrance halls at the base, which are surrounded by wild foliage.
+- An in-universe example occurs in How I Met Your Mother, where a Running Gag in season 2 is that Ted's boss is completely unaware that the skyscraper design he wants to present to their clients happens to be incredibly phallic, complete with a semicircular roof and two spherical entrance halls at the base, which are surrounded by wild foliage.

 - A really surprising number of the 1980s Battle Beasts figures were like this, with their cybernetic armor sporting crotch fins, guns, sliding panels, or just highly suspicious protrusions.

 - It's quite common for a Transformer to have some sort of unintentionally amusing crotch design.
 A particularly unfortunate example is Scattershot◊.
 That silver-bordered black shape?
 That's a heat-sensitive sticker that you're supposed to activate by rubbing.
+And if that weren't bad enough, he can easily be mistransformed so that the nose and cockpit of his spaceship mode is protruding forward from there instead.
 The original toy of Megatron◊ is likewise infamous for having a trigger on his crotch.
 There are also a good number of Mini-Cons that have unfortunately-placed Powerlinx connectors.

 - The figure of Beast Machines Obsidian has a tiny machine gun dangling under his cockpit.
 Since the cockpit is his chest in robot mode, this means that the gun ends up hanging down from between his legs...
 Thankfully, the toy's more cartoon-accurate configuration, in which his legs are "fused" together, makes this far less obvious.